Guidelines and Procedures for Undergraduate Honors in Anthropology

 - ANTHR 4991 (1 credit; S/U only) will consist of several mandatory meetings of all thesis writers with the Honors Chair.
 These sessions will inform students about the standard thesis production timetable, format and content expectations, and deadlines; expose students to standard reference sources; and introduce students to each other’s projects.
 The Chair of the Honors Committee will assign the grade for this course.

-- ANTHR 4984 (2 credits; Letter only) consists of final write-up of the thesis under the direct supervision of the thesis advisor, who will assign the grade for this course.
-ANTHR 4992 (2 credit; Letter only) will consist of weekly, seminar-style meetings of all thesis writers until mid-semester, under the direction of the Honors Chair.
+- ANTHR 4992 (2 credit; Letter only) will consist of weekly, seminar-style meetings of all thesis writers until mid-semester, under the direction of the Honors Chair.
 This second semester concentrates on preparation of a full draft of the thesis by mid-semester, with ample time left for revisions prior to submission.
 Group meetings will concentrate on collective reviewing of the work of other students, presentation of research, and the like.

 Only Anthropology 4984 and 4992 can be used to count toward the minimum hours for completion of the Anthropology major.

 Students who do not follow the typical Fall-research/Spring-writing pattern (e.g., those students who elect to finish their thesis in the Fall, or those who elect to complete the entire process in one semester) should consult with the Chair of the Honors Committee and their thesis advisor to work out a plan of study.
-Typically these will involve the student’s integration at some level into the Honors Workshop offered during the semesters a student is working on a thesis.
+Typically, these will involve the student’s integration at some level into the Honors Workshop offered during the semesters a student is working on a thesis.

+Each thesis will be evaluated by the student’s thesis advisor, the Chair of the Honors Committee, and one additional faculty member.
 Submission of a thesis does not guarantee an Honors degree.
-Each thesis will be evaluated by the student’s thesis advisor, the Chair of the Honors Committee, and one additional faculty member.
 Each faculty reader will submit an evaluation of the thesis and a recommendation for a grade for Anthropology 4984, although the thesis advisor ultimately awards the grade.

 At least three copies of a final draft of the thesis must be submitted to the thesis advisor no later than the Monday of the 13th week of classes of the semester in which the student expects to graduate.
-The thesis should be a complete draft at this point, with illustrations, citations and bibliography.
+The thesis should be a complete draft at this point, with illustrations, citations, and bibliography.
 Citations should follow the style of the American Anthropologist; other formatting considerations (e.g., footnotes versus endnotes) should be worked out in consultation with the thesis advisor.
 The thesis advisor will distribute copies to the other readers and may schedule a conference in which the readers discuss the thesis with the student.

 The student may wish to revise the draft in light of the discussion, and readers may wish to see the revisions before submitting their evaluations and grade recommendations; the thesis advisor will coordinate these arrangements.
 A final, inexpensively bound, copy of the thesis, signed on the title page by the thesis advisor, must be submitted to the Chair of the Honors Committee no later than the Friday of the week following the last week of classes.